ktorio/ktor-documentation/topics/creating_http_apis.md

    {src="snippets/tutorial-http-api/build.gradle.kts" lines="5,8-9"}

 - `logback-classic` provides an implementation of SLF4J, allowing us to see nicely formatted [logs](logging.md) in a console.
-- `ktor-server-tests` and `kotlin-test-junit` allow us to [test](Testing.md) parts of our Ktor application without having to use the whole HTTP stack in the process.
+- `ktor-server-test-host` and `kotlin-test-junit` allow us to [test](Testing.md) parts of our Ktor application without having to use the whole HTTP stack in the process.
 We will use this to define unit tests for our project.

 ### Configurations: application.conf and logback.xml {id="configurations"}